ACLaks/website/_products/clock.md

     theme: light
 ---

-This piece demonstrates the stark contrast between now and later.
+This piece demonstrates the stark contrast between the present and the future.